ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/audit-music-batch.md

 `[Y/n]`/`[y/N]` block is replaced by a colored `Yes!` or `No!`, followed by ANSI erase-to-end-of-line so no characters from the longer waiting prompt remain onscreen.
 Wrapped prompts count and erase every occupied console row, so a long question is not left duplicated above its settled answer.
+When a question plus its explanatory key legend would exceed the live console width, the complete legend moves to a second line whose first character aligns with the first word after `❓`; the terminal is never left to split that legend at an arbitrary character.
 Prompts use ANSI styling by default.
 Use `--no-color` if a terminal displays ANSI escape codes literally.

 Unsupported keys never print another copy of the waiting prompt.
 They produce a